Moving and stocking live aquatic organisms

 Protocols

-The department has developed Protocols for the most common types of translocation.
+Protocols have been developed for the most common types of translocation.
 Each Protocol includes control measures to achieve effective risk management for those translocation activities.

 There are two types of protocols; those protocols that cover commercial activities and public water stocking, and those associated with non-commercial activities.